-The Information Division of the DIIR primarily works towards disseminating information about the political, human rights and environmental conditions in Tibet to Tibetans and the world community at large, and to keep the Tibetan issue alive.
+The Information Division of the DIIR primarily works towards disseminating information about the political, human rights and environmental conditions in Tibet to Tibetans and the world community at large and to keep the Tibetan issue alive.
 Under this Division, there are four major sections: Tibet News Bureau, Tibet Museum, Translation and Publication, and Media Coordination Desk.

-A monthly journal in Tibetan, first published in 1968, it aims to educate Tibetans about Tibet and the activities of the CTA.
+A monthly journal in Tibet, first published in 1968, it aims to educate Tibetans about Tibet and the activities of the CTA.
 The readers are mostly concentrated in India, Nepal, Bhutan, Switzerland, the United States and Canada.

 Tibetan Freedom is the first Tibetan official newspaper published in exile.
 Now published weekly, it features news items on Tibet and the activities of the CTA.
 Like Sheja, its main readers are Tibetan-speaking people.